Kunti: Role in the events of Hastinapura

-When Kunti, along with the Pandavas and Draupadi, returned to Hastinapura, they faced many problems including Draupadi's polyandry and succession dispute between Yudhishthira and Duryodhana.
+When Kunti, along with the Pandavas and Draupadi, returned to Hastinapura, they faced many problems including succession dispute between Yudhishthira and Duryodhana.
 On the advice of Bhishma, Pandavas were given a barren land to rule which was developed into Indraprastha.
-However Kunti remained in Hastinapura with her co-sister, Gandhari.

 When the Pandavas lose the kingdom in a dice game and are forced to go into exile for thirteen years, Kunti is forced by King Dhritarashtra to remain in the capital.
 She chose to stay in Vidura's house rather than the royal palace.

-During the Kurukshetra war
+Reconciliation with Karna

 As war approached, Kunti met Karna and in desperation to keep her all children alive, asked Karna to leave the side of Duryodhana and join the Pandavas.
 Karna denied the offer, as he could not betray his friend.
 However, he promised Kunti that he would not kill any of his brothers except Arjuna, thus following both Mitra dharma and Putra dharma.
-He also promised that at the end of the war she would still have five sons, the fifth one be either Arjuna or Karna himself.Despite supporting her children, Kunti stayed in the Kaurava camp along with her co-sister Gandhari.
-After the death of Karna, Kunti disclosed the secret of Karna's birth to Pandavas and others.
-All were shocked to learn the fact they committed fratricide.
-The Pandavas were furious with Kunti, especially Yudhisthira, who cursed Kunti and women of the world that they shall be unable to keep any secret anymore.
-If Kunti hadn't kept it a secret, there were chances that the war would've been averted and millions of lives would've been spared.
+He also promised that at the end of the war she would still have five sons, the fifth one be either Arjuna or Karna himself.

+Despite supporting her children, Kunti stayed in the Kaurava camp along with her sister-in-law Gandhari.
+After the death of Karna, Kunti disclosed the secret of Karna's birth to the Pandavas.
+A grief-stricken Yudhisthira would curse the women of the world that they shall be unable to keep any secret anymore.